CanevottiAlessia/Streamlit-miR-RF/README.md

 Please refer to:

-> **An integrative evidence framework and interactive resource for annotating the human pre-miRNA repertoire** by Canevotti et al for a complete overview/description of the features included in this browser.
+> **An integrative evidence framework and interactive resource for annotating the human pre-miRNA repertoire** by Canevotti et al. for a complete overview/description of the features included in this browser.

-Briefly, this resource allows the integration, visualization and filtering of human pre-miRNA annotations across a range of database-catalogs and custom derived computational evidence for their support.
+Briefly, this resource allows the integration, visualization and filtering of human pre-miRNA annotations across a range of database catalogs and custom-derived computational evidence for their support.
 These include:

 * miR-RF structural stability classes (`R`, `D`, `I`, `S`);
 * multi-species conservation profiles;